evoluteur/structured-filter/README.md

 structured-filter is as easily themeable as any jQuery UI widget, using one of the [jQuery UI themes](http://jqueryui.com/themeroller/#themeGallery) or your own custom theme made with [Themeroller](http://jqueryui.com/themeroller/).

+There is another implementation of structured-filter using [Bootstrap](http://getbootstrap.com/) and [Backbone](http://backbonejs.org/) as part of [Evolutility](http://evoluteur.github.com/evolutility/index.html) set of metadata-driven Backbone views.

 ## License